tc39/notes/es9/2018-09/sept-26.md

 - [proposal](https://github.com/zenparsing/proposal-private-symbols)
 - [slides](https://docs.google.com/presentation/d/1kkRnIurCtQEJhGyeDS0f_s7-gaS3iWHKh-N_YoWKpKY/edit?usp=sharing)

 KS: I've got a bad feeling about #private.
 The issue is it's sugar over weakmaps, which is good for privacy.
 But it's acting like property?
 A private access seems more like a property descriptor.
 Then the methods are usually shared, but private methods are owned?
 Maybe they're owned.
 It bugs me, why is it different?
-Then there's the private static subclass “hazard”.
+Then there's the private static subclass "hazard".
 Then destructuring has to be solved for #privates.
 Then decorators have to invent this PrivateName  map-like instance, and I have to deal with this novel object type in the key placement.
 And why should this only be on classes?
 None of these are fatal, but it's a lot of little complications.
 So private symbols are ajust symbols that have a private field on them.
 They're not returned by OwnPropertyKeys.
 They're not exposed to Proxies.
 The current private fields proposal solves both encapsulation and branding.
 Private symbols only solves encapsulation.
 With Private symbols, it's all just properties.
 It's all the same as the syntax we've already carved out for methods and fields.
 There's no subclassing hazard.
 They can walk up the prototype chain.
 And destructuring is already solved.
 And it's just a private symbol given to decorators, kinda like a normal symbol.
 And it makes it so that classes aren't really special, you can still use objects with private symbols.
 They syntax is a bit ugly, but we'll get used to it, or we can investigate sugar syntax later to handle symbol property access.
 And as for brand checking, isn't that really a separate concern?
 The bigger concern is membranes.
 Membranes can't directly trap the private symbol, and that breaks a core design in membranes.
 Let's open it up to questions.
 Are we OK with these tradeoffs?

 WH: My concern is is about encapsulation/privacy, and you claim that you can separate it from branding.
 That kinda works if you only ever have one private field per class, but this is what happens if you have multiple private fields in a class that you want to keep consistent:

 (Presents a screenshot of Minesweeper)

 The problems arise when you have more than one private field in a class and, as is typical, the class's logic expects them to stay consistent.
-You get a multitude of “confused deputy” problems.
+You get a multitude of "confused deputy" problems.
 Suppose your class C has a method M that writes some value to a private field.
 How might I attack it?
 I could pass in C's prototype to M and get it to write a default value that then shows through to other instances of C that don't have that private field set.
 With multiple prototypes I could play all sorts of games like that to get C's private fields out of sync with each other by either mutating prototypes, mutating the prototype chain, or stitching together new instances with unexpected prototype chains.

 While a sufficiently diligent programmer might defend against such confused deputy attacks, it is error-prone enough to do so that it's not going to work well in practice.
 This model of encapsulation is just too brittle.